danieledapo/danieledapo.github.io/content/post/category-theory.md

 to zero can be defined in terms of a class with a private constructor.

 Note how Zero is the identity for Sum as well as One is for Product.
-Also note how any Product with Zero ends up in no ways of building that type.
+Also note how any Product with Zero ends up in no ways of building that type because at some point you will have to instantiate a Zero which is impossible.

 If we substitute numbers with types it becomes evident that creating new types is just a composition over Sums and Products (if we can create any number we can